jessepav/lacygoill-wiki-backup/bug/vim.md

     EOF
     )

-`E611` is raised 4 times:
+`E1138` is raised 4 times:

-    E611: Using a Special as a Number
+    E1138: Using a Bool as a Number

 **Expected behavior**